• Skip to primary navigation

 • Place a spoonful of cooled adobo filling on the center of a cut out dough.

-• Fold one half over to the other side to make a half moon shape
+• Fold one half over to the other side to make a half moon shape.
+Using a fork, pinch down on the edges to seal the empanada.

-• Refrigerate the empanadas on a lined baking sheet before baking
+• Place the empanadas on a lined baking sheet and refrigerate for 20 mins.

 Baking Empanadas